ph1-xyz/Phazerville-Wiki/Home.md

 Thanks for checking out my firmware.
-All the full-screen apps from Hemisphere are here - **Captain MIDI, Pong, Enigma, Darkest Timeline** (Neural Net is there but disabled at the moment).
-If there is enough room, I plan to pull in a few stock o_C apps.
+All the full-screen apps from Hemisphere are here - **Captain MIDI, Pong, Enigma, Darkest Timeline** & **Neural Net** - as well as several stock O&C firmware apps.

-Here's a list of all the included applets in v1.4.9:
+Here's a list of all the included applets in v1.5:

 * **AD** - attack / decay envelope
 * **ADSR** - attack / decay / sustain / release envelope